symonfrs/GettingAndCleaningDataProject/README.md

 ###Overview:
 ===========
 The objective of the above project is to extract and tidy specified portions of the Human Activity Recognition Using Smartphones Dataset (Version 1.0).
 The goal is to prepare tidy data that can be used for later analyses.
-The input raw data set is available from the link https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The input raw data set is available from the link https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
-A full description this raw data is available at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.This readme file describes how the R script "run_analysis.R" created for extracting and tidying the data, works.
+A full description this raw data is available at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
+This readme file describes how the R script "run_analysis.R" created for extracting and tidying the data, works.
 ==================================================================

 ###Input Data: